PROJECT STUDY AREA MAP

 PROJECT OVERVIEW

 The N.C.
-Department of Transportation proposes the creation of a new location road from U.S. 74 Business to Richmond Road in eastern Rockingham.
+Department of Transportation proposes the creation of a new location road from U.S. 74 Business to Richmond Road (S.R.
+1423) in eastern Rockingham.
 The project would begin with improvements to Clemmer Road, and continue northward as a new road, ending near the intersection of Richmond Road and Roberdel Road, a total distance of about four miles.
-The purpose of the project is to improve area safety and traffic operations.
+The purpose of the project is to provide direct connectivity between commercial areas along US 74 Business and residential areas northeast of central Rockingham and reduce conflicts between through traffic and local traffic on Long Drive.

 Currently, large volumes of cars and trucks travel between the businesses along East Broad Avenue (U.S. 74 Business) and the residential areas northeast of downtown Rockingham.
 Much of this through-traffic uses Long Drive, which, along with Richmond Road, is the only direct route between these two areas.
 Long Drive and Richmond Road were not designed to accommodate this level of through-traffic.
 As a result, safety has diminished, and traffic congestion has increased on these streets.
 With planners predicting even higher volumes in the future, conditions on these streets are expected to worsen.
 The new road would provide a more direct route between East Broad Avenue and the residential areas to the north, allowing Long Drive to return to its intended function as a local street.